KrystianKosim/ProjectPortEx/README.md

  - You can create one of this containers:
 	 - *Container Primary* - for basicly materials, when you want to create this containers you need to provide data such as:
-	 - -  Sender
+		  -  Sender
-	 - - Name of home port
+		  - Name of home port
-	 - -  Net Weight of the things in this container
+		  -  Net Weight of the things in this container
-	- - Tara
+		 - Tara
 	 - *Container Heavy* - for heavy materials, when you want to create this containers you need to provide data such as:
-	 - - Sender
+		  - Sender
-	 - - Name of home port
+		  - Name of home port
-	 - - Net Weight of the things in this container
+		  - Net Weight of the things in this container
-	 - - Tara of this container
+		  - Tara of this container
-	 - - Volume of this container
+		  - Volume of this container
 	 - *Container Cooler* this container can cooling materials inside,  when you want to create this containers you need to provide data such as:
-	 - - Sender
+		  - Sender
-	 - - Name of home port
+		  - Name of home port
-	 - - Net Weight of the things in this container
+		  - Net Weight of the things in this container
-	 - - Tara of this container
+		  - Tara of this container
-	 - - Volume of this container
+		  - Volume of this container
-	 - - Power of electricity installation of this container
+		  - Power of electricity installation of this container
 	 - *Container Liquid Materials* - for liquid materials, when you want to create this containers you need to provide data such as:
-	 - - Sender
+		  - Sender
-	 - - Name of home port
+		  - Name of home port
-	 - - Net Weight of the things in this container
+		  - Net Weight of the things in this container
-	 - - Tara of this container
+		  - Tara of this container
-	 -  - Capacity in liters
+		   - Capacity in liters
 	 -  *ContainerExplosiveMaterials* - for explosive materials,  when you want to create this containers you need to provide data such as:
-	 - - Sender
+		  - Sender
-	 - - Name of home port
+		  - Name of home port
-	 - - Net Weight of the things in this container
+		  - Net Weight of the things in this container
-	 - - Tara of this container
+		  - Tara of this container
-	 -  - Volume
+		   - Volume
-	 - - Certificate of explosive materials
+		  - Certificate of explosive materials
 	 - *ContainerToxicLiquidMaterials* - for toxic liquid materials, when you want to create this containers you need to provide data such as:
-	 - - Sender
+		  - Sender
-	 - - Name of home port
+		  - Name of home port
-	 - - Net Weight of the things in this container
+		 - Net Weight of the things in this container
-	 - - Tara of this container
+		 - Tara of this container
-	 -  - Capacity in liters
+		  - Capacity in liters
-	 - - Certificate of toxic liquid materials
+		  - Certificate of toxic liquid materials
-	 - *ContainerToxicLooseMaterials* - for toxic loose materials, when you want to create this containers you need to provide data such as:
+	-  ContainerToxicLooseMaterials* - for toxic loose materials, when you want to create this containers you need to provide data such as:
-	 - - Sender
+		  - Sender
-	 - - Name of home port
+		  - Name of home port
-	 - - Net Weight of the things in this container
+		  - Net Weight of the things in this container
-	 - - Tara of this container
+		  - Tara of this container
-	 -  - Volume
+		   - Volume
-	 - - Certificate of toxic loose materials
+		  - Certificate of toxic loose materials